icub-tech-iit/creo2urdf/README.md

 ## Assumptions & limitations

 - The assembly must only one not circular kinematic chain.
-- The joint are in 0.
+- The joints are in 0.

 ## Installation